GoodAI/SummerCamp/LSMModule/README.md

 To run the project in VS you have to set BrainSimulator.exe file as the external program to start and "-m LSMModule.dll" as command line arguments.

-The full documentation can be found here:
+The complete documentation and tutorial can be found here:

 [LSM - documentation and tutorial](Doc/Guide)